- queries served

 No. nar0.com only handles DNS resolution.
 When you visit https://myapp.nar0.com, your browser queries DNS once, gets back 127.0.0.1, then connects directly to that IP.
 No application traffic passes through nar0.com servers.

 Email abuse[at]nar0.com.
-We respond to all reports within 24 hours.
+Typical response time is within 24 hours.

 DNS queries require internet.
 For offline resilience, add a local fallback in your resolver: